You’re hitting the gym on the reg, and you’re nailing your macros. You’re drinking enough water and getting in bed at a reasonable time…

 Since the brain is your body’s “central control”, let’s start here!

-“Eating healthier” is a goal most people have when they start any kind of nutrition and lifestyle change.
+Let's say you set the general goal to “eat healthier” when they start any kind of nutrition and lifestyle change.
 To achieve this goal, you make a plan to eat out less.
-Things go great for the first few days but then your boss gives you an impossible deadline which instantly puts you in a state of stress.
+Things go great for the first few days, but then your boss gives you an impossible deadline which instantly puts you in a state of stress.